Quansight-Labs/quansight-labs-site/posts/2020/08/but-what-are-traitlets.md

 This is a big upgrade to our interactive computing tools because `traitlets` are used everywhere in Jupyter/IPython.
 They are used configuration, runtime type checking, widgets, and CLI parsing.

-Traitlets is [a library](https://pypi.org/project/traitlets) that provides a base classes as well as are objects that can expose individual configuration options in an intelligent way.
+Traitlets is [a library](https://pypi.org/project/traitlets) that provides base classes, as well as are objects that can expose individual configuration options in an intelligent way.
 They are used in almost all the Jupyter Projects.

 `traitlets` began as a pure python implementation of the Enthought `traits` library.